warwick-hpsc/SIMPIC-cpx/README.md

 # SIMPIC-cpx
 A build of the SIMPIC mini-app compatible with the CPX mini-coupler

+To build, navigate to the mpi subdirectory and type "make all" for the binary or "make lib" to build the library (for CPX coupling).

 The original SIMPIC repo can be found [here](https://github.com/MoPHA/simpic).

 Original SIMPIC paper: